 - Cheaper options above

 HARD TO BEAT:ExpressVPN is fast and secure.
-Has a vast server network which makes this a great all-purpose VPN.
-Great privacy features and keeps no logs.
-30-day money back guarantee.
+Has a vast global network of servers which makes this a great all-purpose VPN with unlimited data (no download caps) as standard.
+Great privacy features and keeps no connectivity logs of any kind.
+30-day money-back guarantee.

 Supported platforms are Windows, Mac OS, Linux, Android, and iOS.